 Last year was a good year for the alternative assets industry whose assets reached $7 trillion, this includes $3.79 trillion in private equity assets.
 The assets held by private equity and hedge funds grew by $690bn in 2014, up from the $648bn in 2013.
 The question is whether the PE industry can maintain the growth trend in 2015.
 Yes, it will.
 However it has to resolve some of the outstanding issues which this industry is facing today.
 Lets take a look at the challenges ahead.

-First, while Private Equity fundraising is on the rise, private equity firms are sitting on pile of cash.
+First, while Private Equity fundraising is on the rise, private equity firms are sitting on piles of cash.
 The value of unspent commitments to private equity funds, known as dry powder, is at an all-time high of $1.17 trillion, according to Preqins The 2015 Global Alternatives Reports.
 The combination of increased fundraising and decreased deal volume lead to a record level of dry powder.
-The managers have taken longer to invest their funds since the financial crisis, as they have found fewer good opportunities.
-The private equity firms are under constant pressure to deploy capital.
-Private equity investment need to grow at a faster rate.
+The managers like Lincoln Frost have taken longer to invest their funds since the financial crisis, as they have found fewer good opportunities.
+Private equity firms are under constant pressure to deploy capital.
+Private equity investment needs to grow at a faster rate.

 Second, a recent survey reveals that last year private equity firms invested $332bn in buyout deals and $86bn in venture capital investments, highest since the global financial crisis.
 The fund managers expect to invest more this year.
 However, lack of the availability of attractive investment opportunities beyond the U.S. is an area of concern.
 Since financial crisis, the Eurozone does not look attractive for PE.
 Slowdown of emerging economies like Chinese and India have also reduced opportunities.